2023 Solar Incentives Guide for Villa Park, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if you have a solar system that produces over a specified (generally small) amount of electricity.
-Performance-based incentives are generally handled at the state level.
-You can sell SRECs to your utility company or other buyers, and the money you receive in return is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): In general, solar systems that produce over a threshold (normally small) amount of electricity qualify for SRECs or other performance-based incentives.
+SRECs and similar incentives are typically offered at the state level.
+You can sell SRECs to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.

-- Net Metering: Don't forget to speak with your Villa Park utility company about signing a net metering contract.
-This allows you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+- Net Metering: Make sure you talk with your Villa Park utility company about signing a net metering contract.
+This allows you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
 You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing